rh-aiservices-bu/multi-gpu-llms/README.md

 Before deploying a model in a distributed environment, it is important to check the memory footprint of the model.

-To begin estimating how much vRAM is required to serve your LLM, we can use three tools:
+To begin estimating how much vRAM is required to serve your LLM, we can use these tools:

 * [HF Model Memory Usage](https://huggingface.co/spaces/hf-accelerate/model-memory-usage)
 * [GPU Poor vRAM Calculator](https://rahulschand.github.io/gpu_poor/)